9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 file descriptors (FDs), which are similar in concept to a Haskell `Handle`.
 One FD is the reading end of the pipe, and the other is the writing end.
 Anything that is written to the writing end can be read by the reading end.
-The data is \"shoved through a pipe\".
+The data is "shoved through a pipe".
 In Haskell, you call `createPipe` to access this interface.

 Having a pipe is the first step to being able to pipe data between